-Figure 12, below, describes how the steps outlined in Table 13, above, are applied to calculate the daily fixed price for residential customers along with the three most common residential variable price components.
+Figure 16, describes how the steps outlined in Table 13, are applied to calculate the daily fixed price for residential customers along with the most common residential variable price components.

 D.2.2.
 Application of price components to an average residential consumer in Queenstown